Adaptive Parameter Estimation under Finite Excitation: Introduction

-Recently, more recent attention is achieving exponential convergence under \textit{finite/initial excitation} (FE/IE), instead of persistent excitation.
-In \cite{aranovskiyPerformanceEnhancementParameter2017, ortegaModifiedParameterEstimators2020, ortegaNewResultsParameter2021, bobtsovGenerationNewExciting2022} the authors have conducted extensive research on relaxing the persistent excitation assumption.
-A method including regressor extension and mixing, called DREM, has achieved satisfactory results by a concept of assuming that the excitation horizon is finite at least.
-In \cite{songAdaptiveControlExponential2017}, the authors study a new time-varying gain adaptation method, which can achieve exponential convergence of estimated parameters under full-state feedback.
+Recently, more researchers have been turned out to study the exponential convergence under the \textit{finite/initial excitation} (FE/IE) condition, instead of the PE condition.
+In \cite{aranovskiyPerformanceEnhancementParameter2017}, the authors conducted extensive research on relaxing the persistent excitation condition.
+The method including regressor extension and mixing, called DREM, achieved satisfactory results by a concept of assuming that the excitation horizon is finite.
+In \cite{songAdaptiveControlExponential2017}, the authors proposed a new time-varying gain adaptation method, which can achieve exponential convergence of estimated parameters under full-state feedback.
 Moreover, a composite model reference adaptive control framework for improved parameter convergence was proposed in \cite{choCompositeModelReference2018}, which also only requires finite excitation to converge.
-However, in the case of constant parameters without considering slowly time-varying one, it implies that both offline and online estimation are equivalent.
-Then, another approach \cite{glushchenkoRegressionFiltrationResetting2022} with Kreisselme filter and DREM is proposed to address the jump change of unknown parameters in MRAC (model reference adaptive control).
+Another approach \cite{glushchenkoRegressionFiltrationResetting2022} with Kreisselmeier filter and DREM is proposed to address the jump change of unknown parameters in MRAC (model reference adaptive control).

-It is concluded that two approaches, filtering and time-varying gain, are common in the presence of FE.
-More precisely, the approach based on filtering is generally for faster convergence and the approach based on the latter is generally for achieving convergence by operating finite excited data.

-In this paper, we propose a novel approach that combines filtering and Newton algorithm to address the finite exciting problem, where the outcome of Newton algorithm is consistent with a time-varying gain from the least-squares algorithm.
-The filtering technique is utilized to construct a standard linear parameterization model, while an approximate inverse Hessian is employed to achieve Q-superlinear convergence based on a Newton-like algorithm.
-Then it is illustrated that exponential convergence can be achieved under finite excitation.

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item Subject to an integral cost function, a Newton-based estimator is proposed and it is revealed that there is potential to achieve exponential convergence under FE; \item A time-varying forgetting factor is introduced to ensure boundedness of the designed matrix and maintain the property of exponential convergence of estimation errors; \item A comprehensive analytical proof has been presented to demonstrate the convergence properties of the proposed estimator under different excitation conditions. \end{itemize}